Jamie Marks Is Dead: Critical reception

-The film received mostly positive reviews upon its premiere at the 2014 Sundance Film Festival.
 Dennis Harvey, in his review for Variety, gave the film a positive review by saying that "The potentially ludicrous story is handled artfully enough here to cast an eerie but not off-putting spell throughout, though the ultimate point is more than a tad murky, and the desired poignancy doesn't fully come across."
 John DeFore in his review for The Hollywood Reporter called the film "A sincere, psychologically savvy take on YA supernatural fare."
 Kyle Burton of Indiewire praised the film and said that "Carter Smith's Jamie Marks is Dead is a spooky rendition of teenage passion and shame.
 It has requisite angst and melodrama, but they’re guided by the film's immersive atmosphere and sense of place.
 It's a gothic romance—a sort of coming out, bullying story that projects onto its world the moods and emotions of its characters."
 Jordan Raup of The Film Stage praised Carter Smith's direction that "Smith’s expertise in crafting visceral, frightening scenarios—exemplified in his somewhat under-appreciated studio horror feature The Ruins—is fully on display here.
 Conjuring a gloomy view, in both the afterlife and the real world, the director seems to be in complete control of his vision, particularly in the sound design and downcast cinematography."